pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/05-cache.md

 ## Use the Backend Starter Project

-If you created your WordPress site using the [backend starter project](/guides/decoupled/wp-backend-starters/create), recommended caching configurations were automatically enabled on install.
+If you created your WordPress Front-End Site using the [backend starter project](/guides/decoupled/wp-backend-starters/create), the recommended caching configurations are already enabled.
 Using this project:

 - WPGraphQL Smart Cache plugin is enabled to allow GraphQL requests via the GET method for improved network caching.
 - Response headers are set to allow CDN caching of GraphQL requests for 10 minutes.
-- Pantheon Advanced Page Cache module is enabled, which enables caching and purging across the entire decoupled stack.
+- Pantheon Advanced Page Cache module is enabled, allowing caching and purging across the entire decoupled stack.

 ## Manual Configuration

-You must manually configure your site to enable edge caching and purging if you do not use the Decoupled Kit backend starter project.
+You must manually configure your site to enable edge caching and purging if you did not use the Decoupled Kit backend starter project.

 The Edge caching instructions below focus on sites running on Pantheon, but can be adapted for other platforms.